knpuniversity/rest/knpu/rfcs.rst

         return $response;
     }

 That's just there for convenience, but it cuts down on some code.
+If your framework or application doesn't have anything like this, create a class or function to help with this: it will go a long way towards being consistent.

 Finding Spec Information
 ------------------------

-By the way, how do I know these rules, like that a 201 response should have a status code or that it should return the entity body?
+By the way, how do I know these rules, like that a 201 response should have a ``Location`` header or that it should return the entity body?
 These guidelines come from the IETF and the W3C in the form of big technical RFC's.
 They're not always easy to interpret, but sometimes they're awesome.
 For example, if you google for ``http status 201`` you'll find a the famous `RFC 2616`_,